IBM-Bluemix-Docs/certificate-manager/about.md

 ## Availability
 {: #availability}

-{{site.data.keyword.cloudcerts_short}} is available in the Dallas, London, Frankfurt, and Tokyo locations.
+{{site.data.keyword.cloudcerts_short}} is available in the Dallas, London, Frankfurt, Tokyo and Sydney locations.